-The Fabrication Laboratory offers opportunities for digital fabrication to individuals and companies in ways that are not practical or economical using mass production.
-Located at the Thomas Dalton IDEA Center in Uptown Martinsville, the Fab Lab provides the following training to students, businesses, and entrepreneurs.
-Equipment in the Fab Lab includes a 3D printer, laser engraver, vinyl cutter, CNC router, plasma cutter, mini-mill, vacuum former, injection molder, and welder.
+The Fabrication Laboratory, housed at the Thomas P. Dalton IDEA Center, offers individuals and companies opportunities for digital fabrication in ways that are not practical or economical using mass production.
+Equipment in the Fab Lab includes a 3D printer, 3D scanner, laser engraver, vinyl cutter, CNC router, plasma cutter, mini-mill, vacuum former, injection molder, and welder.
+The Fab Lab provides courses and training to students, businesses, and entrepreneurs (see course listings).